-While you're waiting for that, why not throw your filthy fiat at them and show them it would be worth their while to get a shot at your precious Bitcoin?
+If you want deeper Bitcoin/Lightning integration, why not throw your filthy fiat at our partners and show them it would be worth their while to get a shot at your precious Bitcoin?
 Or just contact them and ask if you could lend them a hand in getting it done!

 Where is my favorite organisation/my country?